lispysnake/website/content/about.md

 As such our framework and titles put Linux first, instead of being a second-class citizen.
 The net result is maximum portability, allowing us to bring Serpent to more platforms, without the headaches and bugs.

+### {{<fontawesome fa fa-gamepad>}} ..But not **just** Linux

+We have huge plans - and those plans involve consoles and all major platforms.
+Linux is our primary platform and developer experience _of choice_, and through the portability approach we'll look to put Serpent everywhere it makes sense, empowering indie developers.

+Check the [Serpent](/serpent) roadmap - Windows support is coming soon.